Sangluisme/Sangluisme.github.io/_pages/about.md

 I am passionate about applying elegant mathematical theories to address practical, real-world challenges during my research.

 This is an overview over projects I was personally involved in.
-Check out more awesome work from our group at https://cvg.cit.tum.de/publications
+Check out more awesome work from our [CVG group](https://cvg.cit.tum.de/publications).